karolsudol/birdie/README.md

 6. User decided that ammout he/she collected is sufficient for the desired trip(s), and claims specific `TravelPlan`

-7. `TravelPlan` makes a withdrawal to the `flywallet-web3-address` for the ammount contributed in this plan UUID.
+7. `TravelPlan` makes a withdrawal to the `operatorlet-web3-address` for the ammount contributed in this plan UUID.

-8. `FW` receives web3 funds, acknowleges their recepit and transferes the ammount into user's fiat account inside `FW-web-app`
+8. `operator` receives web3 funds, acknowleges their recepit and transferes the ammount into user's fiat account inside `operator`

-9. Immadiatelly after, `FW` purchases the travel booking(s)
+9. Immadiatelly after, `operator` purchases the travel booking(s)

 # Smart Contract Usage